 Car accidents can cause serious and devastating injuries.
-Under Florida’s no-fault auto insurance law, a limited amount of compensation for your medical bills, lost wages, and other damages is available through your own personal injury protection (PIP) insurance coverage.
+Under FL § 627.730, a limited amount of compensation for your medical bills, lost wages, and other damages are available through your own personal injury protection (PIP) insurance coverage mandated by FL § 627.736.
 Under certain circumstances, you may also be able to collect additional compensation through the at-fault driver’s liability insurance policy.

-At the Law Firm of Anidjar & Levine, we can help you navigate the claims process and recover the compensation you need to cover your damages.
-Call us today at 800-747-3733 to speak to a Jacksonville car accident lawyer and schedule your free case evaluation.
+At the Law Offices of Anidjar & Levine, we can help you navigate the claims process and recover the compensation you need to cover your damages.
+Call us today at 1-800-747-3733 to speak to a Jacksonville car accident lawyer and schedule your free case evaluation.

 For a free legal consultation with a car accidents lawyer serving Jacksonville, call (800) 747-3733